mwjohns/documentation/README.md

 # BGSU Association for Computing Machinery

-The purpose of this repository is to maintain a record of operating procedures and events for the Bowling Green State University ACM student chapter.
+This repository has been created to maintain a record of operating procedures and events for the Bowling Green State University ACM student chapter.

-## Events

-Record of past activities and initiatives the organization has undertaken.

-## History

-Location for keeping track of previous boards and notable events.

-## Procedures

-Collection of procedures for various operations of the organization.
+Outcomes of this repository include:
+- Allowing new boards to build on top of the knowledge of previous boards
+- Codifying the processes required to conduct business for the organization
+- Creating a historical record.